Authors, You Should Always Think Twice Before Signing A Book Contract

 Never sign a book contract with a publisher without doing your homework first.

-There are so many small publishers nowadays, and while some are good, there are many that are not so good.
+While some are good, there are many that are not so good or even worse.

 Even among some well-known small publishers, problems have arisen with overdue payment or no payment of royalties to authors.

 Throughout Ellora’s Cave’s ongoing financial problems, the RWA has been pressuring the publisher to pay authors overdue royalties or release the authors from their contracts.

-While the problems at Ellora’s Cave have been reported on many writer blogs, problems with smaller publishers often go unreported.
+But problems with smaller publishers often go unreported.

-Being offered a contract by a publisher, no matter how big or small is always an exciting opportunity for new authors especially, but beware.
+Being offered a contract by a publisher, no matter how big or small, is always an exciting opportunity for new authors, especially, but beware.

-An author friend of mine lost one of his best works to a publisher, who made a lot of promises, but failed to deliver.
+An author friend of mine lost one of his best works to a publisher, who made a lot of promises but failed to deliver.

-Check on the Internet, check with other authors and ask questions of your potential publisher.
+But always ask questions of your potential publisher.

-How long has the business been running?
+How long has the publishing business been running?